adab1ts/veinapp/README.md

 # Install project dependencies:
 npm install

-# Edit Firebase configuration file and update it with your data
-cp src/config/firebase.{ts.sample,ts}
-vi src/config/firebase.ts

 # Edit Mapzen configuration file and update it with your data
 cp src/config/mapzen.{ts.sample,ts}
 vi src/config/mapzen.ts

+# Edit Firebase configuration files and update it with your data
+cp src/config/firebase.{ts.sample,ts}
+vi src/config/firebase.ts

+cp src/config/firebase.{ts.sample,prod.ts}
+vi src/config/firebase.prod.ts

-# To populate firebase with the list of places and their coordenates:
+# To populate firebase with the list of places and their coordinates:
-- Add your places data in JSON format at data/places.json following this structure:
+# 1. Add your places data in JSON format at db/data/places.json following this structure:
-[{
+#    [{
-    "name":"",
-    "address":"",
-    "zip":"",
-    "city":"",
-    "latitude":"",
-    "longitude":"",
-    "telephone":"",
-    "email":"",
-    "web":""
+#      "name": "the name",
+#      "address": "the address",
+#      "zip": "00000",
+#      "city": "the city",
+#      "latitude": "00.00000",
+#      "longitude": "00.00000",
+#      "telephone": "999 999 999",
+#      "email": "email@email.com",
+#      "web": "www.the-web.com"
-  },
+#     },
-  ...
+#     ...
-]
+#    ]

-- In your console at the application root execute the following script: npm run db:populate
+# 2. In your console at the application root execute the following script
+#    (inspect the code to see how to populate your production datastore):
+npm run db:populate

-- In firebase console go to the rules tab in your project view and add the following rule in order to index and have better querys:
+# 3. In firebase console go to the rules tab in your project view
+#    and add the following rule in order to index and have better querys:
-"coords": {
+#    "coords": {
-      ".indexOn": ["g"]
+#      ".indexOn": ["g"]
-    }
+#    }

 # Run the development server:
 ng serve